 Written by Lauren Chaunt

-Lauren is well versed in the nutrition, mental health, and substance abuse disorder field.
+Lauren is well-versed in nutrition, mental health, and substance abuse disorder field.
 She holds a BA in Honors Research Psychology from Rhode Island College in addition to a Masters in Clinical Psychotherapy.